scivision/rpn-calc-fortran/README.md

     q

 ### set stack size
-The default stack size is 4.
+The default stack size is 4, and may be betweeen 2..99 levels.
 Set the stack size at runtime, say 25 by:

     rpncalc 25